ysndr/MSc-Thesis/chapter/background.md

 Dhall [@DhallConfigurationLanguage], Cue [@CUE] or jsonnet [@JsonnetDataTemplating] are such domain specific languages, that offer varying support for string interpolation, (strict) typing, functions and validation.
 Most of these languages are used as a templating system which means a configuration file in a more portable format is generated using an evaluation of the more expressive configuration source.
 The added expressiveness manifests in the ability to evaluate expression and the availability of imports, variables and functions.
-These features allow to refactor and simplify repetitive configuration files.
+These features allow refactoring and simplify repetitive configuration files.

 ### Infrastructure as Code